UPenn Launches Online Master’s Degree in Computer Science with Coursera

 Jeff Maggioncalda, Coursera’s CEO, is excited about the launch of the new UPenn partnership.
 “This degree represents the democratization of computer science,” says Maggioncalda.
 “It brings a world-class, Ivy League degree within reach of people of all backgrounds, from anywhere in the world.
 MCIT Online is a game-changer for people who want to earn a Master of Computer Science but don’t have a tech background or can’t attend an on-campus program.
 We’re thrilled to deliver this degree from the University of Pennsylvania that shares our commitment to providing universal access to the world’s best education.”

 Coursera currently partners with 160 universities around the world.
-Since launching in 2012, the company has reached 34 million registered learners who can choose among 2,700 courses and 250 specializations.
+Over the past six years, the company has reached more than 3o million students who have enrolled in over 2,700 courses.
 While once primarily known for offering individual courses, Coursera is increasingly turning its attention to offering online degrees.
-In March 2018, Coursera announced plans to roll out a bachelor’s degree in computer science with the University of London.
-Coursera’s latest announcement suggest that the MOOC provider is continuing to push ahead with its plan to offer a growing number of online degrees with a focus on both affordability and prestige.
+In March 2018, Coursera announced plans for a bachelor’s degree in computer science with the University of London.
+Coursera’s latest announcement suggests that the MOOC provider is continuing to push ahead with its plan to offer a growing number of online degrees with a focus on both affordability and prestige.